45 Mall Drive, Suite 1 and 80-45 Winchester Blvd

 Minimum Qualifications MINIMUM QUALIFICATIONS:

-Duties Description The New York State Office for People with Developmental Disabilities (OPWDD) is looking for a forward-thinking leader who can execute strategic decisions at both the organization and system level to serve as the Director of State Operations Office Region 6.
-The ideal candidate will have experience serving individuals with intellectual disabilities/developmental disabilities (ID/DD).
+Duties Description The New York State Office for People With Developmental Disabilities (OPWDD) is looking for a creative, innovative leader who is capable of executing strategic decisions to serve as Bridge Deputy Director of the Developmental Disabilities State Operations Office Region 6 (DDSOO 6).
 This position serves at the pleasure of the Commissioner of OPWDD.

 PRIMARY DUTIES AND RESPONSIBILITIES: